-If you understand exactly what skills and capabilities you'd like to see in your new phone, it'll help you avoid paying too much for features you don't want or need.
+If you understand exactly which features and capabilities you'd like to see in your new phone, it'll help you avoid paying too much for those you don't want or need.
 Some, like the Samsung Galaxy S6 Edge+, have it all -- including a large, curved screen with its own user interface controls.
 Yet if you'll never use the new UI, you'll be overspending for a pricey novelty device.

 3. Find the right design

 Buying a cell phone means entering into a deeply personal relationship with a highly portable physical object.
 That's why you should think hard about how it's designed, since you and it will be spending plenty of quality time together.
-Make sure you're comfortable with the way it looks and feels in your hand, and make sure that your phone-to-be reflects your personal sense of style.
-This holds true whether you use a sleek iPhone, a cutting-edge Android device, a simple flip phone, or an armor-plated rugged handset.
+Make sure you're comfortable with the way it looks and -- this is important -- feels in your hand, and make sure that your phone-to-be reflects your personal sense of style.
+This is as true for sleek metal handsets and simple flip phones as it is for rubber-plated rugged handsets.

 Cell phone types

 At the top of today's handset pecking order is the smartphone.
-These devices typically have the most power, not to mention top-notch components: the fastest processors and Wi-Fi; the highest image resolution and memory capacity and the most pixel-rich screens.
+These devices typically have the most power, and top-notch components: the fastest processors and Wi-Fi; the highest image resolution and memory capacity and the most pixel-rich screens.
 By definition, they run true mobile operating systems; think Apple iOS and Google Android, but also Microsoft Windows 10 Mobile and (to a much lesser extent) BlackBerry 10.
-They also support downloadable applications via virtual stores tied to their associated software platforms, like the Google Play store.
+They also support downloadable applications through virtual storefronts that are tied to their associated software platforms, like the Google Play store.
 Because of all their capabilities, smartphones are usually the most expensive phones on the market.

 Messaging or feature phones

-One step below smartphones, feature phones strive to offer many of the same capabilities as their pricier siblings.
-Instead of popular mobile operating systems, these gadgets run proprietary software crafted by hardware manufacturers, such as Samsung or LG.
+One step below smartphones, feature phones strive to offer many of the same capabilities as smartphones.
+Instead of popular mobile operating systems, these gadgets run proprietary software crafted by their manufacturers, such as Samsung, LG or Kyocera.
 Many feature phones are made primarily for text messaging and email, though you won't be required to buy a data plan.
 Several of these designs sport full QWERTY physical keyboards.
 With a raft of cheap, available Android and Windows devices, feature handsets are fewer and farther between.

 Key consideration points

-There are other factors to keep in mind, such as the quality of the lens, which could aid the sensor by exposing it to more light.
+Also important are the lens quality, which could aid the sensor by exposing it to more light.
 The sensor itself might also offer a lower pixel count, but be more sensitive to illumination, resulting in better performance in low-light conditions.

-Many phones -- such as those from HTC and Nokia -- ship with fancy image processors that promise high image quality, plus the horsepower to drive the camera and autofocusing systems faster.
+Many phones -- such as those from HTC and Microsoft (formerly Nokia) -- ship with fancy image processors that promise high image quality, plus the horsepower to drive the camera and autofocusing systems faster.
 The end result is nimble shot-to-shot times with minimal shutter lag.

 If your cell phone battery conks out, all the snazzy features in the world won't be able to help you.
 Manufacturers have begun to recognize the critical importance of battery life and are squeezing greater-capacity batteries into their phones.
-Typical phone batteries start in the neighborhood of 1,700mAh and go all the way up to 4,000mAh, like the Huawei Ascend Mate 7.
+Typical phone batteries start in the neighborhood of 1,700mAh and can go all the way up to 4,000mAh, like the Huawei Ascend Mate 7.

 Manufacturers list battery performance in terms of talk time, standby time, or how many hours you can expect a device to perform tasks such as playing video and music.

 Figure out if you'll be sticking to urban centers or trekking through rural areas often.
-Perhaps you won't even leave your home neighborhood much or, conversely, you plan on doing plenty of international trips.
-With your wireless usage in mind, settle on a carrier that offers broad coverage (in the US, Verizon, AT&T, Sprint, and T-Mobile operate coast to coast).
+Perhaps you won't even leave your home neighborhood much, or conversely, you plan on doing plenty of international trips.
+With your wireless usage in mind, settle on a carrier that offers broad coverage.
 Alternatively, you may be satisfied with a regional carrier that covers a limited area.